 That means your content needs to:

-It does not need to be long.
-It just needs to work.
+It doesn't need to be long, it just needs to work.

 Well-written copy supports the user experience.
-It helps people know what to do next.
-It builds reassurance and gives context to your tools and services.
+It helps people know what to do next, and it builds reassurance and gives context to your tools and services.

 That includes:

-If users are pausing to figure out what something means, the content is not doing its job.
+If users are pausing to figure out what something means, the content isn't doing its job.

 That might include:

 People choose agents they feel comfortable with.
-Your website should feel like a conversation, not a lecture.
+Your website should feel like a conversation with your typical clients, not a lecture.

 One of the easiest ways to build trust and visibility is to write about your local area.
-That might include:
+This could include:

-Local content helps users feel understood.
-It also helps search engines understand what areas you serve, which boosts your ranking.
+Local content helps users feel comfortable and helps search engines understand what areas you serve, which boosts your ranking.

 The right words, in the right places, move people from browsing to action.